Joachim Daniel Andreas Müller: Life

 Joachim Daniel Andreas Moller was born in Stralsund, at that time still in Swedish Pomerania.
 His grandfather had come, originally as a soldier, from Scania, the southern tip of mainland Sweden.
 The Stralsund region had become Swedish during the course of the Thirty Years' War, following a military siege in 1628; but in 1815, under terms mandated at the Congress of Vienna, the whole of Pommerania was returned to Prussia: Daniel's father, a successful commercial/market gardener, changed the family name from "Moller" to "Müller".
 Daniel Müller left the local Gymnasium (secondary school) when he was 17, and embarked on an apprenticeship in his father's business.

 Between 1836 and 1838, he attended lectures by Christian Friedrich Hornschuch at nearby Greifswald University.
 Here he became friendly with the horticulturalist Ferdinand Jühlke.
 In the University Botanical Gardens he undertook a second apprenticeship after which Hornschuch transferred responsibility for organizing the gardening work to him.
 In 1839 he was able to switch to Uppsala where on the recommendation of Hornschuch he took over responsibility for the Botanical Gardens, thereby becoming an indirect successor of the celebrated botanist Linnaeus.
 Müller was peculiarly suitable for the Uppsala position not merely on account of his expertise as a gardener, but also because his upbringing had left him fluent in both German and Swedish.
 In the years that followed he was able to act as a link between horticultural research in the two language zones, publishing numerous scientific papers in both languages.

-Before leaving for Uppsala, Daniel Müller had married Clarissa Luise Nernst (1808–1878), the daughter of Joh Christopher Nernst, a teacher from Rügen.
+Before leaving for Uppsala, Daniel Müller had married Clarissa Louise Nernst (1808–1878), the daughter of Joh Christopher Nernst, a teacher from Rügen.
 The two of them led a fulfilled family life, taking on responsibility for three foster children.
 However, there were personnel problems at the Uppsala Botanical Gardens, where he felt he was underpaid, and after a couple of years Müller handed in his notice, and, in 1841, moved to Stockholm, taking a position with the recently established Swedish Horticultural Society (Svenska trädgårdsföreningen).
 Here he taught at the new Gardening Academy, and worked at the Society's gardens.
 He was given responsibility for plant research and exhibitions.
 He also planned the greenhouses.
 It was a measure of his success that from 1844 the Horticultural Society received state support.
 At a time of rapid change in the world of horticulture, Müller also continued his own education with study trips to Germany and Denmark.
 In 1846, funded by the king, he visited Saint Petersburg, at that time a world-class center of advances in horticulture.